dreamind/ix/project/phase2/index.md

 **Due Date: Friday Week 8, 5pm**:<br />
 **Late penalty: 1 mark for each late day**:

 Solutions to Part 1 and 2 should be provided in a single Spreadsheet document.
-Use one sheet for each question (you may use multiple sheets for a single question if it helps you to provide an answer systematically but name your sheet systematically, e.g. Q1_STEP1, Q1_STEP2, ...).
+Use one sheet for each question (you may use multiple sheets for a single question if it helps you to provide an answer systematically but name your sheet systematically, e.g. **q1_step1**, **q1_step2**, ...).
 While there is no limit in the number of sheets that you can create, please use a reasonable amount.

-Make sure you put your student id in the solution for the individual question.
+Make sure you put your student login id in the solution for the individual question, e.g **q1_step1 (ivow)**.

 Name your Google Spreadsheet document using the name supplied here (TBA). <!-- <a href="https://docs.google.com/spreadsheets/d/1SaipQFvs3j7IrSvwrCt1HfvzxhOHrwnXPTUpcEoHD2g/pubhtml">here</a> -->